Since 1992 we have helped thousands of people like you to protect what is most precious to them.

 At your appointment, we’ll listen to your wishes and discuss your options.
 We explain everything in plain English, so you don’t have to worry about complex legal jargon.
 Depending on your circumstances we might discuss further estate planning services such as trusts, lasting powers of attorney, probate and funeral plans.

-Your Will is drafted by our Legal Department and sent to you for approval.
+Your Will is drafted by our Legal Department and sent to you for approval within 21 days of your appointment.
 We also provide clear guidelines on signing and witnessing.

 Unlike online or telephone only Will writing services which are geared towards simpler estates, we excel at dealing with complexity, and our legal consultants do all the work for you.
 There are no forms or paperwork for you to fill out beforehand or online.